blhutch/Backend/README.md

 ```

 #### Create a Guess
-Creates a guess on a specified post from the logged in user.
+Creates a guess on a specified post from the logged in user. **Note:** A user can only complete a specific post once.
+If a user creates an extra guess where they complete a specific post more than once, it will cause the 'Incomplete' route to break for that user. **ONLY COMPLETE A POST ONCE PER USER!**

 Path:
-`POST 'posts/:post_id/guesses'`
+`POST '/post/:post_id/guesses'`

 **Parameters**